pungoyal/pungoyal.github.io/_drafts/macbook-setup.markdown

 ## [![alfred]({{ site.url }}/assets/alfred.png)][alfred]{:target="_blank_"} Alfred

 [Alfred][alfred]{:target="_blank_"} is a better replacement for the native spotlight.
 Though spotlight has improved over the MacOS releases, I still do not like it as my default launcher.
-Alfredo
+Alfred is lightweight and simplifies mundane tasks like calculator etc. It remembers recent matches.

 ## [![iterm]({{ site.url }}/assets/iterm2.jpg)][iterm]{:target="_blank_"} iTerm